David Phips: Life

 With the outbreak of the American Revolutionary War in 1775, Phips was forced to abandon his office, fleeing to Boston with 11 members of his family, joining Gage, where the city was besieged by American forces.
 The siege was broken in March 1776 when Continental Army Colonel Henry Knox brought heavy artillery from Fort Ticonderoga to Boston during the winter, and the Continental Commander in Chief, General Washington used them to fortify Dorchester Heights, overlooking Boston and its harbour.
 On 17 March, governor William Howe evacuated the city, with British troops, and many Loyalists including Phips sailing for Halifax, Nova Scotia.

 In 1778, Phips was proscribed and his estates confiscated by the new administration in Boston, by the implementation of the Banishment Act of the State of Massachusetts.
 His wife and he are mentioned in the will of his sister-in-law, Abigail Howard.
 Phips, there after was commissioned a lieutenant in the Royal Navy, eventually being promoted to master and commander.
 In 1782, his ship was captured by the French, and he was held captive in Boston.
 David's estate, in 1782, made a claim for £400 compensation by his removal from Massachusetts as a loyalist.
 In which, it lists a number of relatives and others; he was released seven months later, and he left with his family for England.
 Phips died in Bath, Somerset on July 7, 1811, aged 87; his death was announced in Massachusetts via the Columbian Centinel, published on 19 October 1811.
 His death in his home in Pierrepoint Street, Bath was gazetted in the Globe and the London Chronicle and in provincial newspapers.

 Personal life

 Phips married Mary Greenleaf on September 13, 1753.
-They had seven kids.
+They had seven children.
 Mary Greenleaf died in 1814 in Bath, England.